swsnr/gnome-shell-extension-picture-of-the-day/README.md

 Install from [extensions.gnome.org](https://extensions.gnome.org/extension/6469/picture-of-the-day/).

 **Note**: The mandatory review process for extensions.gnome.org can sometimes delay releases for a few days, in particular if the release contains larger changes.
-Please do be patient, or use release file (see below) as an alternative.
+Please do be patient, or use the release file (see below) as an alternative.

 Or download the latest ZIP file from [releases](https://github.com/swsnr/gnome-shell-extension-picture-of-the-day/releases), and install with